Earls Colne

-Earls Colne is a village in Essex, England named after the River Colne, on which it stands, and the Earls of Oxford who held the manor of Earls Colne from before 1086 to 1703.
+Earls Colne is a village and civil parish in Essex, England.
+It is named after the River Colne, on which it stands, and the Earls of Oxford who held the manor of Earls Colne from before 1086 to 1703.
+At the 2021 census the parish had a population of 3,971.

 History

 Manor of Earls Colne

-In the time of Edward the Confessor Earls Colne belonged to a Saxon noble named Wulfwine also recorded as Ulwin/Ulwine.
+In the time of Edward the Confessor Earls Colne belonged to a Saxon noble named Wulfwine, also recorded as Ulwin or Ulwine.
 Ulwin's whole estate was given to Aubrey de Vere by William the Conqueror.
 His grandson Aubrey de Vere III became the first Earl of Oxford in the mid-twelfth century.

 The Earls had an ancient mansion called Hall Place standing near the site of the present Ashwells in Park Lane.

 Edward de Vere, 17th Earl of Oxford mismanaged his finances and in 1583 the estate, then comprising the manor and park of seven hundred acres, were purchased from him by his steward Richard Harlakenden.

 Village records

 Earls Colne is one of the best recorded villages in the UK and has been the subject of a study undertaken between 1972 and 2002 by Professor Alan Macfarlane and his team from the Department of Social Anthropology at the University of Cambridge.

 The resulting database contains a large part of the surviving records of the parish over the period 1380–1854.
 The manorial records have been transcribed from Latin and these together with the parish registers, tithe maps and Ralph Josselin's diary have been indexed by place, person and date.